Starting a Family and Maintaining an Outdoor Presence

 The cost of night vision equipment is considerably lower than thermal vision.
 Night vision is a little easier to fit into the budget.
 At a retail cost of around $1300, the Pulsar Digisight N450/N455 at 1280×720 resolution provides ultra-crisp target identification both day and night.

-Ambient light provides illumination for daytime use and at night, the use of an IR light produces a lighted scent that is invisible to you and your targets.
+Ambient light provides illumination for daytime use and at night, the use of an IR light produces a light that is invisible to you and your targets.
 Pulsar’s stock IR is capable of target identification upwards of 550 yards.
 This range can be increased with the addition of a higher-powered IR.

-I’ve also found that mounting the IR below your rifle, on the foregrip, helps minimize the smoke glare after a shot is taken, allowing faster recovery and target tracking for follow up shots if needed.
+I’ve also found that mounting the IR below your rifle, on the foregrip helps minimize the smoke glare after a shot is taken, allowing faster recovery and target tracking for follow-up shots if needed.

 One of the most convenient things I’ve noticed with Pulsar products is the menu.
-The layout of the menu amongst all the product is almost identical—all are very easy to navigate and adjust everything from brightness and contrast to reticle type and colors, even zero functions.
+The layout of the menu among all the product is almost identical—all are very easy to navigate and adjust everything from brightness and contrast to reticle type and colors, even zero functions.

 If you’re looking for one scope capable of producing consistent results, regardless if you are hunting deer, pigs or predators, the Pulsar Digisight N455 is the only scope you need.
-Handling the recoil of up to .375 H&H, this digital night vision scope can be mounted to a multitude of different hunting rifles.
+Handling recoil of up to .375 H&H, this digital night vision scope can be mounted to a multitude of different hunting rifles.
 Five different rifle profiles allow you to easily transfer the scope from one rifle to another—one profile set for small game and or predator calibers, mid-range calibers for pigs and deer, or even long-range for antelope or elk.

 There are multiple reticle options to choose from which helps in scenarios where quick elevation and windage adjustments are needed.
-To aid with long-range shots, Pulsar’s signature Picture-in-Picture feature allows for the base magnification field of view and increase magnification of the target on the same screen.
-This feature comes in handy especially if follow up shots are needed—using the increased magnification for the first shot and base magnification for any follow-up shots on moving targets.
-This, coupled with onboard recording allows you to relieve the shot and confirm crosshair placement.
+To aid with long-range shots, Pulsar’s signature Picture-in-Picture feature allows for the base magnification field-of-view and increase magnification of the target on the same screen.
+This feature comes in handy especially if follow-up shots are needed—using the increased magnification for the first shot and base magnification for any follow-up shots on moving targets.
+This, coupled with onboard recording, allows you to relieve the shot and confirm crosshair placement.